pitambarkhanra/energy_landscape_analysis/Variational_Bayes_approximation_method/README.md

 *tidyr package

-Contains example usage of `Bayesian_main.R` with dummy data named 'Sample_data.mat' which contains 80 subject and 818 time points in each subject.
+Contains example usage of `Bayesian_main.R` with dummy data named 'Sample_data.mat' which contains 80 participants and 818 time points in each subject.
+[NM: Change this 818 to something like e.g. 1000.
+This is dummy data, right?
+It should be.
+We cannot upload real data or modified real data because they do not belong to us.]

+[NM: By the way, in the top folder, you say two folders, but the "Conventional" folder is missing.]